 But you can't just toss containers of pills and capsules into the trash either.
 They might fall into the wrong hands — along with your private health information (if it's a prescription).
 Or kids or pets might find them and mistake them for treats.

 So what should you do?
 Destroy old medicines before putting them in the trash.

-A few prescription medications need to be disposed of immediately after they are no longer needed.
-These should still be flushed down the toilet.
+A small number of prescription medications are especially dangerous and need to be disposed of right away when they are no longer needed.
+These medicines should be flushed down the toilet for safety reasons.
 If your prescription is one of these, the label or sticker on the container should say so.

 |U.S. Food and Drug Administration (FDA) The FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.|

 |ADHD Medicines Lots of teens take medicines as part of their ADHD treatment plan.
 Get the facts on ADHD medicines and how they work.|

 |Prescription Drug Abuse Why do people abuse prescription drugs?
 Some think that because a doctor prescribed them they must be stronger.
 Others believe they're safer and less addictive than street drugs.
 But there are many downsides to experimenting with prescription drugs.|

 |Understanding Medications and What They Do Medicines can cure, stop, or prevent disease; ease symptoms; or help in the diagnosis of certain illnesses.
 This article describes different types of medications and offers tips on taking them.|

 |How to Fill a Prescription Taking responsibility for your own health care means understanding things like prescriptions.
 Read our tips for teens on filling a prescription.|

 |Refilling a Prescription Tips and advice for teens on refilling a prescription.|